nllz/IRTF-HRPC/draft-quichr.md

 This would represent an infringement of the user privacy.
 Furthermore, from this perspective, QUIC’s efforts to elude the intrusive and ossifying grip of network middleware would be lost. {{https://blog.apnic.net/2018/03/28/just-one-quic-bit}}

+### Packet injection

+It is viable for network operators to add data to packets in order to do traffic monitoring and/or management.
+It is not uncommon for network operators to routinely tag packets as they enter the network for their own purposes, and simply erase the tag when they leave the network.
+Packet modification or injection cannot be prevented in QUIC.
+However, the protocol takes steps to ensure that its own state is not affected by this kind of activity.

 ## Content agnosticism

 The QUIC protocol itself is content agnostic.
 While it is currently being optimized for HTTP traffic, it can also be used with other application layer protocols (e.g. see {{draft-huitema-quic-dnsoquic-05}}).

 ## Security

-QUIC improves security by making end-to-end encryption an inherent part of the transport protocol, instead of adding it as a optional layer on top of it.
+QUIC improves security by making encryption an inherent part of the transport protocol, instead of adding it as a optional layer on top of it.
 This protects the integrity of the data by preventing tampering on the path, and ensures end-to-end confidentiality between the two communicating hosts.
 Furthermore, it ensure that no on-path party can emulate an endpoint.

 By encrypting all Internet traffic by default it is harder for researchers and network operators to analyze network traffic.
 This is a specific design goal, but it also makes research into the promulgation of malware, cookies and other artefacts much harder, since in this case access to the stream needs to be provided by the end point.